 Emotional commitment has shown to be four times more powerful in maintaining productivity than rational commitment, and it doesn’t take much to positively engage employees.
 It could be something as simple as asking ‘How are you going?’
 Knowing that management is approachable and cares, not only about the outcomes of projects, but the people behind them can make the world of difference.

 You will always have employees that can be classified as ‘True Believers’.
-Those categorised as a true believer are often described as strongly committed to their work, managers and the organization as a whole.
+Those workers who are strongly committed to their work, managers and the organisation as a whole.
 This segment is highly valuable to your business, in comparison to ‘disaffected’ and ‘agnostic’ segments, as they have higher retention levels and company loyalty.
-Those considered as disaffected are recognized as being underperformers, while those classified as agnostic are impartial, they do their work but do not put in extra effort to do so.
+Those considered as disaffected are recognised as being underperformers, while those classified as agnostic are impartial, they do their work but do not put in extra effort to do so.

-Employing the right type of people is incredibly important for the success of a team and for an organization.
-There are screening tools, i.e. psychometric testing which will allow employers to select candidates most likely to fit with the personalities of your team members, however these can only achieve certain levels of results.
-Good management cannot only create true believers, put prevent true believers from becoming agnostic or disaffected.
+Employing the right type of people is incredibly important for the success of a team and for an organisation.
+There are screening tools, i.e. psychometric testing which will allow employers to select candidates most likely to fit with the personalities of your team members.

 A creative mindset is a top down approach, starting with management and leadership that focus on progression and achievement of outcomes rather than reacting when problems arise.
 Benefits of creativity in the workplace include:

-- Creativity in problem solving and improved productivity, and
+- Creativity in problem solving and improved productivity